visionify/visionai/docs/scenarios/intrusion-detection.md

 Our smart solution seamlessly integrates with the existing camera infrastructure and analyzes the real-time video feed.
 It can help in different ways, offers a comprehensive solution to detect all forms of physical intrusion, and ensures compliance with all security and safety regulations.

-## Camera Configuration

-### Camera Placement

-- Install cameras at all entry points, including doors, windows, and loading docks.
-- Place cameras in areas where intruders are most likely to enter the building.

-### Camera Height

-- Cameras should be installed at a height of 8-10 feet above the floor level.

-- Place the camera 10-12 feet from the focal point.

-### Camera Angle Mounting Ranges

-- Place the camera at an angle to capture footage of the entry points and surrounding areas.

-Find more details about camera placement [here](../overview/cameras.md).

 ## Model Details